 In 2016 the EU Commission stated that France was breaking EU rules by making early retirees moving to France complete five years legal residence before becoming part of the French health system.
 In response, France introduced the ‘protection universelle maladie’, or PUMA, which simplifies health insurance for foreigners in France.
 Whether you are unemployed, retired or pre retired, an EU citizen or not, PUMA guarantees your right to reimbursement of around 70% of all your health costs (although you may have to make social security contributions).
 If you are not already in the French healthcare system, find out how to apply here.
 The Ameli website also has some useful information in English.

 Of course the introduction of PUMA is great news but it is still advisable, and in some cases essential, to take out a top up insurance policy (a ‘complémentaire santé’ or ‘mutuelle’) to cover the remaining 30%.
 Here’s some information to help you decide whether you should take out top-up health insurance in France.

 Why do we need top up insurance?

 A complémentaire santé (a mutuelle is an old fashioned way of saying the same thing) is a policy which reimburses medical costs not covered by the Social Security.
 Depending on the policy chosen, it will cover some or all of the remaining percentage NOT reimbursed by the state.
-This can be an enormous amount if you need hospital or emergency treatment as hospitalization, a private room, ambulance costs, along with dental and optical treatments, are expensive and refunded only minimally, or not at all by the Sécurité Sociale (la Sécu).
+This can be an enormous amount if you need hospital or emergency treatment as hospitalisation, a private room and ambulance costs are expensive and refunded only minimally, or not at all by the Sécurité Sociale (la Sécu).
 New legislation introduced in 2020 has lowered the cost of optical and dental care.

 Choosing your ‘complémentaire santé’